midik/challenge/README.md

 3) move mongo query caching to the schema's post-hook (or to a mongoose plugin)
 4) ... freedom for a perfectionist

+### Testing

+* npm run test - will invoke the tests and show the coverage

 #### Comments and code review are welcome!